reframejs/reframe/docs/usage-manual.md

 hapi plugin that is responsible for the hapi <-> Reframe integration.
 This plugin can be ejected with `$ reframe eject server-integration`.
 Ejecting it is uncommon and chances are that you will never have to.
-But if you want to use another web framework instead of hapi then you'll need to eject it.
+But if you want to use another web framework instead of hapi then you may want to eject it.

 ###### Full control

-The server-side rendering (the dynamic generation of the pages' HTMLs) and the serving of static browser assets (JavaScript files, CSS files, images, fonts, etc.) are implemented by the `@reframe/server` plugin.
+The server-side rendering (the generation of the pages' HTMLs at request-time) and the serving of static browser assets (JavaScript files, CSS files, images, fonts, etc.) are implemented by the `@reframe/server` plugin.
 The plugin is agnostic and can be used with any web framework.

-You can take full control over the server-side rendering by running `$ reframe eject server-rendering`.
+You can take control over the server-side rendering by running `$ reframe eject server-rendering`.

-And you can take full control over the static assets servering by running `$ reframe eject server-assets`.
+And you can take control over the static assets servering by running `$ reframe eject server-assets`.

 If you eject all server ejectables then every server LOC is in your codebase and you have full control over the server logic.